Frequently Asked Questions

 What are the ticket prices?

 More information, including our group rates, can be found on the Hours & Pricing page.
-Every climber must purchase a ticket – harnesses may not be shared
+Every guest must purchase a ticket – harnesses may not be shared.

 Is a ticket required to watch my friends/family climb?